HurricaneLabs/brokenhosts/README.md

 # RELEASE NOTES: #
 ==================

-v3.4:
+v3.3.3:

-- expectedTime is now a KV Store instead of a lookup
+- The expectedTime lookup definition now references a KV Store instead of a lookup file
+- Removed bin/ directory - Python script for generating lookup is no longer needed
+- Removed lookups directory as it is now using a KV Store [expectedTime]
 - lateSecs field now accepts Splunk's relative time format e.g. -1d@d OR 0 for 'Always Suppress'
 - New dashboard: "Configure Broken Hosts Lookup" allows for CRUDing expectedTime KV Store
    - Applies validation to help ensure proper values are added into the lookup